dolittle007/dolittle007/README.md

 - ⚡ Fun fact: ...
 -->

-* I am a computational biologist working on Cancer genomics and immuogenomics and transcriptomics.
+* I am a computational biologist working on cancer genomics and immuogenomics and transcriptomics.
 * I use Python primary for data wrangling and visualization;
 * I use Python for writing Snakemake workflows and reformatting data;
-* I am so intested in Machine learning, deep learning and large-scale data mining.
+* I am so intested in machine learning, deep learning and large-scale data mining.

 Learn more about me at my [blog](https://databeauty.com/blog/)